 Grand Circle Travel, founded in 1958 to serve the American Association for Retired Persons (AARP), is the leader in international travel, adventure and discovery for Americans aged 50 and over.
 Grand Circle vacations have been recommended by The New York Times, Condé Nast Traveler, The Los Angeles Times, Travel+Leisure, The Wall Street Journal, Arthur Frommer's Budget Travel, among other publications.
-But our most impressive reviews come from the more than one million people who have traveled with us and from readers of Condé Nast Traveler who placed Grand Circle Cruise Lines, the cruise branch of Grand Circle, in the Top 10 of the World's Best Cruise Lines for seven years.
+But our most impressive reviews come from the more than one million people who have traveled with us and from readers of Condé Nast Traveler who placed Grand Circle Cruise Lines, the cruise branch of Grand Circle, in the Top 10 of the World's Best Cruise Lines for eight years - in 2012 ranking Grand Circle Cruise Lines the #1 World's Best River Cruise Line.
 Grand Circle has earned a spot on the prestigious Condé Nast Traveler Gold List for seven consecutive years as well.
 For 2011 Condé Nast Traveler named seven Grand Circle Cruise Line river ships among the 20 best river ships in the world; for 2012 the Grand Circle Cruise Lines was named to their Platinum Circle of top cruise lines.

-YOUR GRAND CIRCLE CRUISE LINE PROGRAM DIRECTORS
+YOUR GCCL PROGRAM DIRECTORS

-During your exclusive Grand Circle River Cruise, you'll have reliable assistance available at all times from three on-site Grand Circle Cruise Line Program Directors.
-Your Program Directors are natives of Austria and Germany who are fluent in English and can give you an inside perspective on your destinations.
+During your exclusive Grand Circle Cruise Line Cruise Tour, you'll have reliable assistance available at all times from up to four on-site Grand Circle Cruise Line Program Directors.
+Your Program Directors are fluent in English and can give you an inside perspective on your destinations.
 They are supported along the way by local tour guides, who guide you expertly through particular sites and cities.

 Many Grand Circle Cruise Line Program Directors are graduates of professional education programs for travel guides.
-In addition, they receive specialized training directly from Grand Circle Cruise Line that is based on what we've learned from thousands of past travelers about how to make the trip most enjoyable.
+In addition, they receive specialized training directly from Grand Circle, training that is based on what we've learned from thousands of past travelers about how to make the trip most enjoyable.

-Your Program Directors will provide sightseeing tips, handle all travel details, reserve optional tours you choose to take, oversee our Discovery Series events, and provide any other assistance you may need.
-You will be in the company of a Program Director throughout your cruise (and during the optional Munich or Vienna land extensions if you take them).
+Your Program Directors will provide sightseeing trips, handle all travel details, reserve optional tours you choose to take, oversee your Discovery Series events, and provide any other assistance you may need.
+You will be in the company of a Program Director throughout your cruise (and during the optional land extensions if you choose to take them).